sanuwanihewa/McCaD/README.md

 ```

-Use [Link text](McCaD/converter.py) to convert 3D MRI data to 2D slices and save as .mat
+Use [converter.py](McCaD/converter.py) to convert 3D MRI data to 2D slices and save as .mat

 **Train Autoencoder**
 ```